ninuxorg/nodeshot/docs/topics/ui.rst

         'avenida '
     ]

-Special strings that trigger geolocation when searching in the address bar.
+Special strings that trigger geolocation when searching in the general search bar.

 NODESHOT_UI_LOGO
 ----------------